DRIFTYY777/ESP-32-Wheather-System/README.md

 Click the Upload button to upload the code to your ESP32 board.
 ## Android Application

-The provided link (Link) leads to the Android application that can be used to visualize the collected data from your Firebase Realtime Database.
+The provided link (https://github.com/DRIFTYY777/ESP-32--Room-APk) leads to the Android application that can be used to visualize the collected data from your Firebase Realtime Database.
 Download and install the application on your Android device to see the sensor readings in real time.

 ## Data Analysis